christinadelta/language_tasks/README.md

 # Language_tasks
-A collection of experimental tasks, for language brain mapping
+A collection of experimental tasks created in psychoPy, for language brain mapping